Giana Krieger – Artistic Director / Lead Choreographer

-Ms. Vakhromeeva’s ballet career began in the world famous Vaganova Ballet Academy, where she received her MFA Master Degree of Ballet Artist.
+Ms. Vakhromeeva’s ballet career began in the world famous Vaganova Ballet Academy, where she received her MFA master’s degree of Ballet Artist.
 Currently she is a PhD candidate at the Bolshoi Ballet Academy.
 She toured throughout the world as a soloist and Principal dancer with the Moscow Ballet Company, Festival Ballet, International Ballet Company, Metropolitan Ballet.

 Ms. Vakhromeeva danced principal roles in many ballets, including The Nutcracker, Giselle, Sleeping Beauty, La Fille Mal Gardee, Don Quixote, Paquita, Italian Caprichio, Flame of Paris, The Swan Lake, Corsaire, Cinderella, The Snow Maiden, The Blue Bird, and many others.